You’d be hard-pressed to find many people who openly admit that they cry.

 When I listen to the lyrics “But time makes you bolder, even children get older, and I’m getting older, too” it makes me think of when parents constantly tell their kids how they’re growing up too fast and how the child never understands until they have children of their own.

-It makes me think of my own mother and how much she’s meant to me over the years, always being there no matter what.
+It makes me think of my mother and how much she’s meant to me over the years, always being there no matter what.

-It makes me want to be that person for my own kids if I ever end up having any.
+It makes me want to be that person for my kids if I ever end up having any.

 Bill Evans